 Question 3 – Japan

-Japan thanked for this excellent presentation and confirmed that QSC includes Quantum Safe Cryptography and Quantum Key Distribution.
+Japan thanked for this excellent presentation and confirmed that QSC includes Post Quantum Cryptography and Quantum Key Distribution.
 Yet Japan’s question was on a different topic.
 As the presentation shows a spectrum of topics from those related to SG13 and SG17, to topics such as Quantum Teleportation and Repeaters, what are the possible topics for Standardisation?

 Answer from Mr. Cheng: In essence the topic is more than QKD and slide 44 shows some examples